2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 Institutional Entry Promotes Standardization and Infrastructure Improvement

-• BlackRock's BUIDL fund collaborates with blockchain projects like Securitize and Maple Finance to ensure that tokenized products meet regulatory standards and provide on-chain credit markets, promoting the creation and trading of credit products.
-They have partnered with Circle to establish a USDC liquidity pool, achieving 1:1 real-time conversion between BUIDL and USDC, enhancing the liquidity of tokenized products.
+• BlackRock's BUIDL fund collaborates with blockchain projects like Securitize and Maple Finance to ensure that tokenized products comply with regulatory standards and provide on-chain credit markets, promoting the creation and trading of credit products.
+They have partnered with Circle to establish a USDC liquidity pool, enabling real-time 1:1 conversion between BUIDL and USDC, enhancing the liquidity of tokenized products.

-• JPMorgan's Onyx digital asset platform utilizes a tokenized collateral network to achieve the tokenized ownership transfer of money market fund shares through blockchain, allowing asset management companies and institutional investors to pledge or transfer fund shares as collateral, improving capital efficiency.
+• JPMorgan's Onyx digital asset platform utilizes a tokenized collateral network to achieve tokenized ownership transfer of money market fund shares via blockchain, allowing asset management companies and institutional investors to pledge or transfer fund shares as collateral, improving capital efficiency.

 2.2 Technological Breakthroughs